rbrama79/dot99binding/dot99_0/docs/README.md

 # Structure of the 2022 IECON Demo

-During the demo the following webmethods, implementing the P.99.0 cited primitives were shown
+During the demo the following web methods, implementing some of the P.99.0 cited primitives, were shown.

 ## Primitive name: SGI-Discovery-Ind